 Spot repairs with ORIGINAL Semi-Gloss and High Gloss Finishes

 Because the ORIGINAL Semi-Gloss and High Gloss finishes do not use any pigments or flatteners, they can most easily be spot repaired.
 You can attempt to fill in scratches, scuffs or gouges by applying product directly to the area with a fine paint brush or perhaps a cotton swab (watch out for lint or fuzz).
 Or a light buffing should smooth out the coating and a thin coat over the sanded area will restore the gloss, feather out the wet edge as best as possible.
 The spot repair will most likely be higher in gloss compared to the surrounding finish, but it will blend in over a short time.
 The ORIGINAL Satin finish will be more difficult to spot repair due to the use of flattening agents.
 You would most likely see where the repair is started and stopped due to slight differences in the way the surfaces scatter light.

-In addition to the details of the above section for ORIGINAL, if the Waterlox® VOC Compliant product was used, sanding between coats is not necessary for adhesion but can be done for aesthetic reasons.
+In addition to the details of the above section for ORIGINAL, if the Waterlox® VOC Compliant product was used, sanding between coats is NOT necessary for adhesion but can be done for aesthetic reasons.
 Allow 24 hours of dry time BEFORE sanding.
-If sanding, allow AT LEAST 8 hours with very good air movement to be sure the surface is re-cured.
+If sanding, allow AT LEAST 18-24 hours with very good air movement to be sure the surface is re-cured prior to recoating.

 Clean the surface well and reapply stain or UTOS if needed.
 Urethanes have poor adhesion after they are well cured so sanding is required to promote adhesion.
 Abrade the surface with 0000 steel wool, a maroon pad or 320 grit sandpaper to scuff the surface and remove minor scratches.